ShaneCurcuru/slides/apachecon/TheApacheWay-Intro-ApacheConNA2017.md

 - You are an individual - not an employee
 - No corporate participation in Apache
 - Individuals get recognition
-  - Side effect for corporate teams: all team members must participate ately
+  - Side effect for corporate teams: all team members must participate separately
+  - Side effect for **you**: your merit stays with **you**

 ???
 The ASF does not allow direct corporate participation in projects.